lautis/uglifier/README.md

     :eval => false,             # Mangle names when eval of when is used in scope :except => ["$super"],      # Argument names to be excluded from mangling :sort => false,             # Assign shorter names to most frequently used variables.
 Often results in bigger output after gzip.
-    :toplevel => false          # Mangle names declared in the toplevel scope },                            # Mangle variable and function names, set to false to skip mangling :mangle_properties => {
+    :toplevel => false,         # Mangle names declared in the toplevel scope :keep_fnames => false       # Do not modify function names },                            # Mangle variable and function names, set to false to skip mangling :mangle_properties => {
     :regex => nil               # A regular expression to filter property names to be mangled